heyyouhere/yungo/README.md

 # Planned features:
 ## Easy install
-Make a simple curl requsts to install monitoring to a system.
+Copy keys to server.
+Add user on server to **docker** group.
+That's it.
 ## Only nessasary info
 "Is continainer running?
 What's in the logs?" - this is 2 questions i want to get answers to.
 ## No HTTP server